Tips for Forwarding Calls to an Answering Service

 Defining Call Forwarding

 Call forwarding, also referred to as call diversion, allows phone lines to redirect incoming calls to another location.
-This destination might be a cell phone, landline, voice mailbox, or a call center.
-The call center will provide your business with a specific phone number to be used for call forwarding.
+This destination might be a cell phone, landline, voice mailbox, or call center.
+The call center will provide your business with a specific phone number for call forwarding.
 The number identifies you and your account in the answering service’s software.
-When a call comes in to your unique number, your profile screen will appear in front of the agent taking your call.
+When a call comes into your unique number, your profile screen will appear in front of the agent taking your call.

 How to Forward Calls

-A code commonly used by phone companies to activate call forwarding is *72, followed by the ten-digit phone number you need the calls forwarded to.
+A code commonly used by phone companies to activate call forwarding is *72, followed by the ten-digit phone number to which you need the calls forwarded.
 When properly activated, you will hear either a confirmation tone or a ringing verifying the call forwarding is properly activated.
 When ringing is heard, wait until either a person or voice mail greeting answers the phone.
 The common call forwarding deactivation code is *73.

 Call Forwarding due to No Answer or No Available Lines

 This type of call forwarding is self-explanatory.
-If no one is available to take the call at the main location, the call automatically forwards to the answering service or other destination number after a pre-determined number of rings.
-This option works well when you want the answering service to take calls as a back up during busy times throughout the work day.
+If no one is available to take the call at the main location, the call automatically forwards to the answering service or another destination number after a pre-determined number of rings.
+This option works well when you want the answering service to take calls as a backup during busy times throughout the work day.
 When all of your phone lines are full, your customers hear a person instead of a busy signal.
 To learn about AnswerHero’s call-answering services, check out our pricing plans or contact us today!